 The resources and income which can impact the benefits awarded for Social security disability claims include only job-related pay, worker’s compensation, and other federal disability benefits.
 However, there’s no limit on resources like savings, investment income, and gifts, etc.

-With the extensive experience of Florida Social Security Disability Lawyers and their understanding of disability claims, they help minimize frustration and improve applicants’ chances for attaining the benefits.
+With the extensive experience of Disability Lawyers and their understanding of disability claims, they help minimize frustration and improve applicants’ chances for attaining the benefits.

 Our legal team will travel an extra mile to get the benefits you deserve for your loss.